 It gets even more complicated when you look at the Lustau Almacenista 1918 matured by Pilar Aranda y Latorre.
 It clearly says Añada 1918 at the top of the label and then solera matured by… as well as 1|39 which means it was blended from 39 barrels.
 This is frankly misleading: it’s either solera matured, or a vintage.
 The same goes for their Almacenista Oloroso Añada 1930 which says solera 1|1 – a single cask filled by Emilio Lustau himself and matured in the old bodegas in the Plaza del Cubo.

 As a side note, don’t confuse vintage sherry with sherry from a dated bottling.
 En rama sherry can be labeled ‘Spring 2012’ for example, but this is a dated saca or bottling from a solera – it marks the end of the maturation process rather than the beginning.

 Renewed interest in vintage sherry

 Recently a couple of young winemakers are going back to the idea of vintage sherry.
 They underscore the idea that the solera concept is a fairly recent invention and not as traditional as we think.
+This implies the vintage sherry idea is now seen as something modern and novel, whereas it used to be the common production method.
 They also think the sherry region should focus more on terroir and expressing the unique characters of subsequent harvests by producing vintage sherry.
 Both ideas had been important until the 19th century but they were lost in favour of the consistency of a solera.

 Ramiro Ibáñez produced a Manzanilla de Añada 2012 for Bodegas Callejuela.
 His friend Willy Pérez produced a Fino Barajuela 2013.
 Two promising winemakers (see this article for more information) that are in the forefront of the renewed interest in vintage sherry.